 Body Casting Olympians

-The torso sculpture, Olympian Series II - Beth Tweddle MBE, was on display at The Museum of Liverpool March-July spring 2013 following the presentation of one of the limited edition to the athlete.
+The torso sculpture, Olympian Series II - Beth Tweddle MBE, was on display at The Museum of Liverpool March-July spring 2013 following the presentation of one of the limited edition to the athlete at a Press Conference attended by national newspapers and TV companies.

 Living Legends 2014